Careers at the Central Valley Flood Protection Board

 We wish to encourage those that are intelligent, creative, and interested in flood management issues and challenges to apply when there is a position open.

 Current job vacancies are posted below.
 These positions are open to people who have successfully passed a competitive civil service examination and are eligible on a list; are current and former State employees eligible for the vacant positions under transfer or reinstatement rules.

-You will find additional information about the job, including important instructions on how to apply, in our Job Ad on the CalHR website: JC-168605
+You will find additional information about the job, including important details on how to apply, on the CalCareers website here.

 To begin a civil service career at the Central Valley Flood Protection Board or elsewhere in state service, you need to take and pass an examination that will place you on a civil service list.
 Learn more about starting a career with the State of California here: Work for the State Brochure